Admissions (Policy AD-1, AD-2, and AD-11)

 • One year of full-time critical care experience or its part-time equivalent

-• A current, unencumbered RN license (and APRN license, if applicable) in the US, its territories, or its protectorates.
+• A current, unencumbered RN license (and APRN license, if applicable) in the US, its territories, or protectorates.
 The license must be effective in the state where clinical experiences will occur.

 • Required Application Materials